The Book of Mormon uses plural amplification to add emphasis in the text.

 – foolish imaginations of his heart (1 Nephi 2:11)– Donald W. Parry, “Hebraisms and Other Ancient Peculiarities in the Book of Mormon,” in Echoes and Evidences of the Book of Mormon, edited by Donald W. Parry, Daniel C. Peterson, and John W. Welch (Provo, Utah: FARMS, 2002), Chapter 7

-How would Joseph Smith have known about this and how would he remember to include plural amplification while dictating?
+How would Joseph Smith have known about this and how would he remember to include it (along with all the other Hebraisms) while dictating?